imjoy-team/ImJoy/docs/docs/tutorial.md

     * [https://playcode.io/](https://playcode.io/)
     * [https://codepen.io](https://codepen.io/)

 HTML5/CSS and JavaScript control the three relevant aspects of an interface.
-In ImJoy, these three elements are defined in one [single file **ADD**](), and specified in dedicated code blocks.
+In ImJoy, these three elements are defined in one [single file](https://github.com/oeway/ImJoy-Demo-Plugins/blob/master/repository/GUI.imjoy.html), and specified in dedicated code blocks.

 * **HTML**: structure.
 The HTML code is in the code block delignated with
     ```